HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/haskell_introduction.md

 ```

 From the deconstruction, haskell also creates a local binding that binds the first element into `e1`, the second element into `e2`, and the rest of the list into `rest`.
-We can use this binding in the functions definition.
+We can use this binding in the function's definition.

-Since the `(e1:e2:rest)` pattern only matches lists with 2 elements or more, the pattern is non exhaustive.
+Since the `(e1:e2:rest)` pattern only matches lists with 2 elements or more, the pattern is non-exhaustive.
 We can add a definition that matches the wildcard pattern (`_`).
 The wildcard pattern matches any expression, making our function exhaustive.